 Arrival at Cheltenham’s Ellenborough Park was impressive.
 The hotel sits alone on the side of a hill, in acres of immaculate grounds with sweeping views down to one of the UK’s most famous racecourses.
-We were expecting great things of this hotel as the Ellenborough Park has won many awards, its main restaurant being the proud recipient of 3 rosettes.
+We were expecting great things from this hotel as Ellenborough Park has won many awards, its main restaurant is the proud recipient of 3 rosettes.
 Having seen the grounds, I couldn’t help thinking that I had found the Four Seasons of the Cotswolds.

 A few of these rooms, including our own, (number 21), opened directly onto the pool with a mini patio and chairs, paradise for kids and a pleasure for adults, treks down corridors in damp and unsightly bathrobes after a swim can be avoided.
 Our room also benefited from afternoon and evening sunshine.
 I really do recommend requesting one of these poolside rooms, the outside space and easy access to the pool was brilliant, although I would love to have tried one of their character rooms in the main building.

 The pool was outdoors but was warm even on a grey English summer’s day.
 It’s cleverly designed in a natural dip making it a sun trap and sheltering it from the wind.
 It’s a modern pool, well cared for with ample space around its edge for loungers.
 There’s also table service meaning food and drinks can be ordered poolside.

 The bar was surprisingly small, with just 8 seats.
-We popped in and took up a 4 seat table, (half the bar), but the pints were good and the view of people going in and out of reception and the brasserie was colourful.
+We popped in and took up a 4 seat table, (half the bar), but the pints were good and the view of people going in and out of reception and the brasserie was colorful.